ray-project/kuberay/docs/guidance/mobilenet-rayservice.md

 ## Step 2: Install KubeRay operator

-Follow [this document](../../helm-chart/kuberay-operator/README.md) to install the latest stable KubeRay operator via Helm repository.
+Follow [this document](../../helm-chart/kuberay-operator/README.md) to install the nightly KubeRay operator via Helm.
+Note that the YAML file in Step 3 uses `serveConfigV2`, which is first supported by KubeRay v0.6.0.

 ## Step 3: Install a RayService